 MTH 210.
-MATHEMATICS FOR ELEMENTARY AND MIDDLE GRADES TEACHERS solving, numeration systems, set theory, rational and irrational numbers (concepts, operations, properties and algorithms), geometry, measurement and selected topics in probability and statistics.
+MATHEMATICS FOR ELEMENTARY AND MIDDLE GRADES TEACHERS

+This course is open only to students majoring in elementary education, special education or middle grades education with a concentration in mathematics.
+Topics include problem solving, numeration systems, set theory, rational and irrational numbers (concepts, operations, properties and algorithms), geometry, measurement and selected topics in probability and statistics.
 Prerequisite: General Studies mathematics requirement.
 Offered fall, winter and spring.